Visual Wilderness

 Cover for landscape photography blog post about shutter speed by Charlotte Gibb.

-Lets face it.
-Landscape photographers are fond of using slow shutter speeds in their work.
-Consider waterfalls blurred to luscious, silky texture.
-Or images of night skies, with stars only the camera can see.
-Or near-far perspectives, every object in the range of field in sharp focus.
-Unlike other genres, such as wildlife, street, or sports photography, the landscape photographers work slowly and methodically.
+Let’s face it.
+Landscape photographers are fond of using slow shutter speeds in landscape photography.
+Consider waterfalls blurred into a luscious, silky texture, or long exposure night sky photography where stars appear in ways only the camera can reveal.
+Or think of wide near-far compositions in landscape photography, with every object in sharp focus.
+Unlike other genres such as wildlife, street, or sports photography, landscape photographers often work slowly and methodically.
 Armed with a tripod and shutter release, they are perfectly at ease in low-light situations.
-So, under which conditions would a landscape photographer even bother using a fast shutter speed?
-The answer:

 When the subject is moving or the camera is moving and the intent is to freeze the action of the subject.